IrishSpear/Another-D-D-tool/README.md

 # Another D&D Tool

 This project mirrors the structure of the original [KidBank](https://github.com/IrishSpear/kidbank) app while focusing on tabletop parties instead of kids' allowances.
-It now ships with a FastAPI-powered web dashboard, well-tested domain objects, a high-level service façade, and a lightweight CLI for persisting gold ledgers to disk.
-Beyond party finances, the toolkit now understands character sheets, hit point tracking, and inventory management so you can run an entire campaign ledger from one place.
+It now ships with a FastAPI-powered campaign console, well-tested domain objects, a high-level service façade, and a lightweight CLI for persisting gold ledgers to disk.
+Beyond party finances, the toolkit tracks character sheets, hit points, equipment, encounters, quests, party notes, and generic resource pools so you can run an entire 5e session from one place.

 ## Project structure